-A CT Payer must provide the accounts information required by notice or specified in the prescribed form (the Form CT1).
+A CT Payer must provide the accounts information required by notice or specified in the prescribed form (the Form CT1), where they will be faced with several questions to determine whether they must complete the "Extracts from Accounts" section in the Form CT1 or whether they must file iXBRL Financial Statements (see Part 3 for further information).
 The information required is limited to such accounts, documents annexed to accounts, further information, reports or further particulars as required which enable the chargeable profits of a company to be determined.
 This obligation is provided by section 884(2) and (2A), (Return of profits).